freedomofpress/securedrop/docs/journalist.rst

 4. Under "Partitions and Drives", select the *Export Device* and click **Unlock**.
-5. Enter your passphrase, which we recommend keeping in your own personal password manager (e.g., on your smartphone), not on KeePassX.
+5. Enter your passphrase, which we recommend keeping in your own personal password manager (e.g., on your smartphone), not on KeePassXC.
 6. Under "Partitions and Drives", open the encrypted drive by clicking **Open**.